06 Jun What are the Chances of Reherniation after Spinal Disc Surgery?

 There are a few things you can do to prevent a reherniated disc after spinal surgery.
 First, and most importantly – always follow your surgeon’s post-op instructions.
 Being too active, or otherwise disregarding your surgeon’s recommendations can lead to a reherniation, which will require additional treatment.
 So listen to your surgeon – they have your best interests in mind.

-When a disc herniates after surgery, you can either treat the issue with conservative methods like painkillers, physical therapy, and injections, or you can undergo a minimally invasive procedure to clear up the herniated disc and stabilize the spine.
+When a disc herniates after surgery, you can either treat the issue with conservative methods like painkillers, physical therapy, and injections, or you can undergo a minimally invasive keyhole procedure to clear up the herniated disc and stabilize the spine.
 Surgery is typically the best option, as it offers the most long-lasting pain relief.

 If you have had a previous failed spine surgery, consider an Inspired Spine procedure.
-Our study-backed surgeries are revolutionizing the world of minimally invasive surgery.
+Our study-backed surgeries are revolutionizing the world of minimally invasive keyhole surgery.
 Inspired Spine techniques have been developed with the patient’s needs in mind.
 As a result, our procedures have the shortest operating times, and fastest recovery rates of any spine surgery currently available.
 Best of all, most Inspired Spine patients are able to return home the day of surgery to recover in the comforts of your own house, instead of a sterile hospital bed.
 To learn more about these procedures, or to find an Inspired Spine provider in your area, contact us today to learn more.